https://packerswire.usatoday.com/story/sports/nfl/packers/2025/08/26/packers-releasing-rookie-qb-taylor-elgersma-practice-squad-next/85830916007/

 Don't care who he is, unlikely to immediately surpass the 2 QB's that have been paying their dues all season long on a MOS team.
 "Wanta play football sonny?
 Get in line."

-Quote from: TecnoGenius on Today at 02:07:47 AMHow likely is it that Elgersma will step onto the CFL field for the first time and light up the league, like Rourke?
+Quote from: TecnoGenius on August 28, 2025, 02:07:47 AMHow likely is it that Elgersma will step onto the CFL field for the first time and light up the league, like Rourke?
 Is that a pipe dream?
 Is he going the need the usual 1-3 year dev (like, say, Dru)?

 He's a loooong shot at best to make the cfl.
 I saw him play in the varied cup, and he didn't look that good at all in that game.
 I am actually shocked he got an nfl look at all.

-Quote from: dd on Today at 03:15:21 AMHe's a loooong shot at best to make the cfl.
+Quote from: dd on August 28, 2025, 03:15:21 AMHe's a loooong shot at best to make the cfl.
 I saw him play in the varied cup, and he didn't look that good at all in that game.
 I am actually shocked he got an nfl look at all.

 But wasn't his reg season amazing?
 And didn't he win some high-falutin' Canadian football trophy?